Counter offers - are they worth making?

 Once you’ve got the root cause, you can assess how realistic it is that you can turn this situation around.
 Be honest with yourselves.
 A token increase or a small extra responsibility is unlikely to convert a leaver into a content long term employee.

 If money is the only motivator, a reasonable increase may tempt them to stay for a while.
 If you need the employee to remain whilst a specific project is completed then incentivising the completion of that task may prove more effective than loading base salary.
+That way you can keep employees motivated to deliver what you need without building unnecessary cost in the organisation.

 If career development is the issue, can you actually meet their needs?
 Be realistic here.
 If you can’t, there’s little point trying as you will only be delaying the inevitable.
+People will see through you if you promise things that you can’t deliver.

 If it is commuting or some other personal reason that is causing the issue, you could try implementing a flexible working arrangement.
 This may buy you some time to get a successor ready to take over.
+Again, some forward planning will help the counter offer to be more successful.

 Finally if it is poor management that has caused the rift, take time to evaluate whether you’ve got the right people in the right positions or whether they need coaching support.
+Poor management is often the major reason why people leave organisations.

 Is it always a bad thing to have leavers?